chuym/chalq/README.md

 ## Install

-Currently not ready to be released.
+Currently not registered in npm.
 You'll need to explicitly set this repository as source in your `package.json` file. e.g.

 ``` json